-The Dowager Marchioness of Salisbury describes her idea behind the design and planting of the Museum's 17th C reproduction knot garden which was created in 1981.
+The Dowager Marchioness of Salisbury describes her idea behind the design and planting of the Museum's seventeenth century style knot garden which was created in 1981.

 Soon after becoming President of the Museum of Garden History in 1977, I was asked by the Museum’s Founder, Mrs Rosmary Nicholson and the Trustees, to design, lay out and plant a memorial garden to the Tradescants in the old churchyard.

 I had been living at Hatfield House in Hertfordshire since 1972, where Tradescant had been Head Gardener to Robert Cecil, 1st Earl of Salisbury, my husband’s ancestor, from 1610 until Cecil’s death in 1612.
 Tradescant’s lists of plants bought for Hatfield along with his bills and the evidence of his travels in Spain, France, Italy, Russia and even to the Barbary coast in north Africa, were all to be found in the archives, along with sixteenth and seventeenth century books describing gardens of that age, as well as illustrations of their designs.